 I’m a big fan of wearing thin braids so you can’t get to the hairs.
 Braids make it so hard to pull.

-For night time hair pulling, skull caps are a great barrier because they don’t come off as easy as a beanie or headband.
+For night time hair pulling these skull caps are a great barrier because they don’t come off easy.

 Keep Your Hair Clean

 Oily hair is my worst enemy because my hands want to go for my head when my head is full of dirt, oils and grime.